ggharibian/Clique/README.md

 Its current implementation contains the following features:

 * Profile - Create a profile and add/modify address, driving preferences, and availability
-* Friends & Cliques - Add friends and create/join a Clique (friend group)
+* Friends & Cliques - Add/remove friends and create/join/leave a Clique (friend group)
 * Routing - Multiple addresses, driving/time constraints, indicate who a user will pick up or be picked up by, etc.
 * Calendar - Automatic import from Google Calendar, priority lists, etc.